shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 Below is the loss plot when training siamese.50.pth (the best siamese)
 ![](images_for_readme/siamese_loss_curve_siamese_50.png)
-Observing the plot above, the model converges to a low loss.
+Observing the plot above, the siamese model converges to a low loss.

-Below is the loss and accuracy plot when training best_classifier_model_50_30_3.pth (the best classifier) Loss         |  Accuracy :-------------------------:|:-------------------------:
+Below is the loss and accuracy plot when training best_classifier_model_50_30_3.pth (the best classifier) Loss of classifier         |  Accuracy of classifier :-------------------------:|:-------------------------:
 ![](images_for_readme/classifier_loss_plot_classifier_model_50_30_3.png) |  ![](images_for_readme/classifier_accuracy_plot_classifier_model_50_30_3.png)